 You may feel energetic and relaxed at the same time.
 Laughter, amusement, difficulty concentrating, and enhancement of sensory perception may be accompanied by physical symptoms such as a headache or lightheadedness, dry mouth, and eye redness.

-Towards the end of this stage, you may be start experiencing closed-eye visuals, time distortion, and the beginnings of slurred speech.
+Towards the end of this stage, you may start experiencing closed-eye visuals, time distortion, and the beginnings of slurred speech.
 This is when reality may take on a dream-like nature.

 Stage 2 – Peak (8-18 hours)